Aerial view of the Eastern Columbia building and Orpheum Theatre on L.A.'s Broadway.

 What does the Citywide ARO mean for me?

 Adaptive reuse is one of the least disruptive forms of development for adjacent neighborhoods.
-It avoids some of the noisy construction impacts like demolition, excavation, and grading.
+It avoids most of the disruptive construction impacts like demolition, excavation, and grading.
 Switching a building from office to residential use also reduces the daily vehicle trips generated by the building, reducing local traffic.

 Adaptive reuse is a sustainable building practice in that it repurposes existing structures, reducing the embodied carbon associated with construction – concrete, steel and glass are some of the carbon intensive materials.
 Adaptive reuse also diverts waste from landfills compared to demolition.